-Use Line 5 to report the amount of each member's share of additions to income not listed on Lines 1 through 4.
+Use Line 5 to report the amount of each member's share of additions to income not listed on Lines 1 through 3.
 For example, include the amount of each member's share of:

-- Any loss recognized on the sale or exchange of bonds or other obligations of the State of Connecticut or its municipalities; - The PE's share of any positive Connecticut fiduciary adjustment received from a trust or estate of which the PE is a beneficiary; - Any interest or dividend income on federal obligations or securities exempt from federal income tax and which federal law does not exempt from state income taxes; - Income taxes imposed under Chapter 229 of the Connecticut General Statutes and paid to Connecticut by the PE with a composite return on behalf of nonresident members to the extent deductible by the nonresident members in determining their federal adjusted gross income; and
+- Any loss recognized on the sale or exchange of bonds or other obligations of the State of Connecticut or its municipalities; - The PE's share of any positive Connecticut fiduciary adjustment received from a trust or estate of which the PE is a beneficiary;

-• To the extent deductible in determining federal adjusted gross income, expenses paid for the production or collection of Connecticut tax- exempt income or paid for the management, conservation, or maintenance of property held for the production of the income.
+- Any interest or dividend income on federal obligations or securities exempt from federal income tax and which federal law does not exempt from state income taxes; - Income taxes imposed under Chapter 229 of the Connecticut General Statutes and paid to Connecticut by the PE with a composite return on behalf of nonresident members to the extent deductible by the nonresident members in determining their federal adjusted gross income; - To the extent deductible in determining federal adjusted gross income, expenses paid for the production or collection of Connecticut tax-exempt income or paid for the management, conservation, or maintenance of property held for the production of the income; and - Add back the following distributions from an MRA established pursuant to Conn.
+Gen. Stat. §32-9zz: - 1.
+100% of any distribution from such MRA not used to purchase machinery or equipment for use in Connecticut or manufacturing facilities, as defined in Conn.
+Gen. Stat. §12-81(72), or for workforce training, development or expansion in Connecticut; and - 2.
+100% of any return of money remaining in the MRA at the end of the five-year period after such account's creation or organization, including any interest earned.